Plymouth, Michigan: Culture

+Plymouth has a variety of shops, restaurants, and other cultural activities.

-The Plymouth Ice Spectacular, the largest and oldest ice carving festival in North America, is held every year in Plymouth in late January.
+The Plymouth Ice Spectacular, the largest ice carving festival in North America, is held every year in Plymouth in late January.
 Founded in 1982 by then 25-year-old Scott Lorenz, the weekend-long event draws an average of 500,000 people to Plymouth each year and has helped establish ice carving as a world-class competitive event.

 Since 2008, Plymouth has been home to the Green Street Fair, held over a weekend each May.
 Featuring green-themed exhibitors and activities, the event has become a yearly tradition.
 In 2011, the event was attended by about 90,000 visitors.

-Plymouth's "Art in the Park" is Michigan's second largest art fair.
-Visitors have enjoyed Plymouth Art in the Park since its inaugural event in 1980.
-Plymouth Art in the Park, founded, directed and managed by mother and daughter team Dianne Quinn and Raychel Rork, celebrated its 33rd show in 2012.
-The event hosts over 450 artists and 300,000 attendees each year.

-Another very popular community tradition/event is Plymouth's Fall Festival.
-This annual event is held the weekend after Labor Day.
-The Fall Festival is an event for all ages with numerous rides and other attractions.

-Other events include Plymouth's "Music in the Air", held every Friday night June through September, beginning at approximately 7:00 pm, showcasing a number of bands performing a wide variety of music.
-The Historic Old Village hosts events such as "Bumpers Bikes and Bands", the "Old Village Restaurant Crawl", and the family-friendly "Haunted Halloween" on Liberty Street.
-The Old Village is located on Plymouth's north side and borders Hines Park.
+Plymouth's "Art in the Park" is an art fair held annually since 1980.

 History

 Plymouth was first settled in 1825, incorporated as a village in 1867, and became a city in 1932.

 Foundation

 In 1825, Luther Lincoln was granted two land patents in what is now Plymouth by the federal government.
 Lincoln built his place of business, his saw mill, and abode, near the eastern boundary of his land, along the Rouge River.
 His actual abode and saw mill was always outside the city limits.
 Another early settler was William Starkweather.
 William and his wife Keziah brought their firstborn son Albert to the area and built the first home in Plymouth, at what is now the southwest corner of Main Street and Ann Arbor Trail.
 The first home was a lean-to, and was later replaced by a log cabin, which has since been destroyed.